 At Skedulo, our security team is always looking for ways to leverage technologies to continuously secure our user, customer, and company data.
-In most organizations, working in a fast-paced environment, driving innovation and continuous delivery leaves a slim margin for embracing security in all aspects of the product lifecycle.
+In most organizations, working in a fast-paced environment, driving innovation, and ensuring continuous delivery leave a slim margin for embracing security in all aspects of the product lifecycle.

 As most security practitioners know, rush to market and robust security practices can be at odds with each other.
 In a similar sense, it’s easy for organizations to get caught in the bureaucracy of regulatory compliance checkboxes, rather than making meaningful steps in creating a secure product and security-minded culture.

 Just like any SaaS company, using the cloud to manage scalability and availability greatly reduces the overhead and technical debt associated with maintaining infrastructure.
 The majority of these services also reduce the attack surface available and make configuration management much easier to handle for smaller security teams.
-Making smart, sound, and modern technology choices and avoiding legacy systems and processes puts time and energy back in our security team’s tanks to focus on proactive security application.
+Making modern, informed technology choices—and avoiding legacy systems and processes—puts time and energy back in our security team’s tanks to focus on proactive security application.

 An added benefit to this is agility.
 For example, when COVID-19 forced a transition to working remotely, our Identity Access Management (IAM) technology choices and configurations enabled our transition time to a matter of hours, not days.
 Additionally, our security posture remained unchanged due to configuration management choices implemented during the planning process and executed when needed.